 A: All dogs need grooming at some point.
 It can be done at home or done professionally.
 Regular grooming helps keep your dog clean and enables you to become aware of any skin issues, bumps, possible ear infections and other potential problems.
 It is an opportunity to examine your dog, ensuring that he or she is healthy and does not require treatment.

-Q: How much it will cost to groom my dog?
+Q: How much will it cost to groom my dog?

 Q: When should a puppy start getting familiar with the grooming process?

 A: A puppy’s first trip to a grooming salon would ideally be at 8-12 weeks of age for an introductory bath and brush.
 In some cases, we will be able to do a little bit of neatening and nail trimming.
 You can let your puppy ease into the process.
 Your groomer can give suggestions on how to start conditioning your puppy for grooming.
 When bathing puppies at home, be sure to use a puppy safe shampoo and that your puppy’s coat is brushed and combed out before and after the bath.
 If you haven’t been able to groom your puppy at an early age, don’t give up.
 Some dogs take longer than others to become comfortable with the grooming process.

 Q: While at the salon for grooming, will my dog be taken out to urinate?